Having your breast cancer operation

 Your surgeon may use a marker pen to draw an outline on you, to show the area of the operation.
 The marks may be on the breast and also under the arm.

 Your surgeon may ask you to stop smoking and stop taking hormone replacement therapy (HRT) before your operation.
 If you smoke you are more likely to have problems getting over your anaesthetic and may also heal more slowly.
-If you take HRT you may have to stop completely.
+If you take HRT you may need to stop completely.
 Some breast cancers may be stimulated to grow by the female sex hormones that HRT contains.

 There are also concerns that women taking HRT might be more likely to have blood clots (thrombosis) when they have surgery.
 You may have elasticated support stockings to wear during your operation and for a short time afterwards.
 The stockings reduce the risk of blood clots.
 Your surgeon will also assess whether you need to have medicines to reduce the risk of blood clots during the operation.

 You may need to stop eating and drinking for a few hours before your operation.
 Your doctor or nurse will advise you about this.

 If you are going to have surgery to the lymph nodes in your armpit, you may need to get rid of any underarm hair on that side just before your operation.
 Your nurse will give you hair removal cream or ask you to shave with clippers.
 This is to reduce the risk of infection.

 After your operation your nurses will keep a close eye on you.

 You may wake up in the recovery ward next to the operating theatres.
 At first you may be wearing an oxygen mask or nasal cannula (tubes into your nose) to give you extra oxygen.
 As soon as you have come round completely, the staff will take you back to your ward or clinic.
 You may wake up quickly after an anaesthetic or you may feel dizzy and sluggish for a few hours.